-1. Get a prescription
+1. Getting a prescription

-See a doctor, if you are experiencing pain, swelling, varicose or spider veins, or any other leg symptoms as these may be signs of a venous disorder.
+Contact your GP or health care professional (HCP), if you are experiencing pain, swelling, varicose or spider veins, or any other leg symptoms as these may be signs of a venous disorder.
 Your doctor may refer you to a specialist for venous diseases, a phlebologist, who will do a detailed examination of your situation.

 A diagnosis is usually painless and risk-free and uses methods such as visual and physical examination, or an ultrasound.